Why You Should Visit The Canadian Tulip Festival

 Since Parliament Hill is just a short walk from Major’s Hill Park, we decided to wander over and spend some time on the Hill.
 We found more beautiful Canada 150 tulips there.

 We enjoyed our walk around Parliament Hill.
 As always, there were many things going on, and lots to watch.
-A large group of dignitaries from India were wandering around, endless numbers of tourists with their smartphones and cameras, and various politicians getting in and out of vehicles at the steps to the Parliament building.
+A large group of dignitaries from India was wandering around, endless numbers of tourists with their smartphones and cameras, and various politicians getting in and out of vehicles at the steps to the Parliament building.
 A “people-watcher’s” dream!
 On the lawn in front of us was another sight to behold – hundreds of yoga enthusiasts taking part in Yoga on Parliament Hill (something I experienced last summer).

 I couldn’t resist one last tulip photo as I looked back at Parliament Hill.
 Then it was time to head over to the Byward Market for lunch at one of our favourite market eateries – Lowertown Brewery.
 We tried their Cold-Smoked Fish and Chips.
 If you love fish and chips you will probably love this menu item as much as we did.
-Of course we topped it off with an irresistible Lowertown Lager!
+Of course, we topped it off with an irresistible Lowertown Lager!

 Whether you participate in the organized events and activities that are part of this festival, or you simply take time to take a stroll around one of the many tulip gardens, be sure to check out the Canadian Tulip Festival!